Sharon Kwan

-Music Journey
+Biography

-Early Development
+Early years

-Sharon was born in Columbus, Ohio to parents of Cantonese origin, and currently stays in Taiwan.
+Sharon was born in Los Angeles, California to parents of Cantonese origin, and currently stays in Taiwan.
 Her interest in pursuing Chinese culture and music led her to move to China in 2002 to study, and attended elementary school in the Shanghai Conservatory of Music.
 She specialized in Erhu because of her love for the Twelve Girls Band who played traditional Chinese instruments.
 She moved back to America in 2008.